A Novel Ridge Detector for Nonstationary Multicomponent Signals: Development and Application to Robust Mode Retrieval

-Our goal in this section is to show that RRP-RD is much more relevant in noisy situations than S-RD and MB-RD.
-For that purpose we compute RD results for the signals of Fig. \ref{Fig3}, when the input SNR varies between -10 dB and 4 dB.
-We choose to consider only low input SNRs because at higher SNRs the modes are associated with a local maximum at each time instant, and the ridge detection is less challenging.
+Our goal in this section is to show that RRP-RD is more relevant in noisy situations than S-RD or MB-RD.
+For that purpose, we perform ridge detection for the signals whose STFTs are displayed on the first row of Fig. \ref{Fig4}, when the input SNR varies between -10 and 0 dB.

-When the signal is made of two linear chirps as in Fig. \ref{Fig3} (a), the detection results depicted in Fig. \ref{Fig4} (a) tell us that RRP-RD performs much better than S-RD and MB-RD.
-Note that the approximation polynomials used in RRP-RD are both with degree 5 (to reduce their orders does not significantly change the results).
-For that example $L=4096$ and $\Delta t$ is set to $20$, meaning the maximal time between two ridge portions associated with the same mode is $\frac{20}{4096}$ seconds and $s$ defining the RRPs is set to $8$.
-Comparing the results associated with S-RD and MB-RD, we notice that the former behaves better than the latter at low noise level and similarly at a higher noise level.
-Such a behavior is related to the fact that the modulation operator $\hat q_{\tilde f}$ is not accurate at locations where the ridge is split, and MB-RD fails to follow the different ridge portions corresponding to a mode (in these simulations, $C$ is set to $2$).
+For the two linear chirps signal of Fig. \ref{Fig4} (a), the ridge detection results are depicted in Fig. \ref{Fig6} (a) and (d) for mode $f_1$ and $f_2$, respectively.
+These simulations first tell us that RRP-RD performs much better than S-RD and MB-RD, the results being very similar for the two modes.
+It is worth remarking that to consider a higher smoothing parameter $\lambda$ in RRP-RD enables better ridge detection for that type of signals.
+Then, comparing the results for S-RD and MB-RD, we notice that the former behaves better than the latter, especially at high noise level.
+Indeed, to use only the modulation operator $\hat q_{\tilde f}$ for ridge detection leads to inaccuracies as soon the ridge is split, therefore MB-RD fails to follow the different ridge portions corresponding to a mode (in these simulations, $C$ is set to $2$).